Create an Automated Personalization (AP) activity in Adobe Target using the Visual Experience Composer (VEC).

 A dialogue box appears with three options at the top of the screen: Experiences, Offers, and Exclusion Groups.

 Although you can create up to 30,000 experiences in an AP activity, the activity performs best when fewer than 5,000 experiences are used.
+This same limit is applied even when the activity has enabled the Dissalow Duplicates option.

-The Experiences list shows each piece of content selected for the activity and the location it is assigned to.
+The Experiences list shows each piece of content selected for the activity and the location that it is assigned to.

-You can exclude specific experiences by hovering over the desired experience and then clicking the exclude icon.
+You can exclude specific experiences by hovering over the desired experience and then clicking the Exclude icon.

 You can filter this list view to see only excluded or only included activities by clicking the Status drop-down list.